junxit/us-congress-bills-114/metadata.md

 - 2015-12-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9063-9065)
 - 2015-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9063-9065)
 - 2015-12-09 — Received in the Senate.
 Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 318.
+- 2016-06-28 — Amendment SA 4927 agreed to in Senate by Unanimous Consent.
+- 2016-06-28 — Amendment SA 4927 proposed by Senator Rounds for Senator Rubio. (consideration: CR S4680) To provide a complete substitute.
+- 2016-06-28 — Amendment SA 4928 agreed to in Senate by Unanimous Consent.
+- 2016-06-28 — Amendment SA 4928 proposed by Senator Rounds for Senator Rubio. (consideration: CR S4680; text: CR S4680) To amend the title.
+- 2016-06-28 — Measure laid before Senate by unanimous consent. (consideration: CR S4680)
+- 2016-06-28 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2016-06-28 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2016-06-28 — Senate amendment agreed to: Amendment SA 4927 agreed to in Senate by Unanimous Consent.
+- 2016-06-28 — Senate amendment agreed to: Amendment SA 4928 agreed to in Senate by Unanimous Consent.
+- 2016-06-28 — Senate amendment proposed (on the floor): Amendment SA 4927 proposed by Senator Rounds for Senator Rubio.(consideration: CR S4680)
+- 2016-06-28 — Senate amendment proposed (on the floor): Amendment SA 4928 proposed by Senator Rounds for Senator Rubio.(consideration: CR S4680; text: CR S4680)
+- 2016-06-28 — Senate amendment submitted
+- 2016-06-28 — Senate amendment submitted